'We demand the truth! - Barcelona fans fury over Messi's shocking exit

 Or is it La Liga’s fault for doing little to keep their most prestigious player?

 These are debates that will rage in the days and weeks to come.
-So will discussion over Messi’s future, with PSG poised to pounce for the forward.
+So, too, will discussion over Messi’s future, with PSG poised to pounce for the forward.

 There are even more conspiratorial viewpoints.
 “We demand to know the truth, the whole truth and nothing but the truth,” wrote an angered Lluis Mascaro in Sport.